Promoting Women in Law Enforcement

 Photo: UN Women/Ploy Phutpheng

-When women participate in law enforcement, at all levels and in all roles, law enforcement is more responsive to, and reflective of, the community it serves.
-The meaningful participation of women in law enforcement increases operation effectiveness, enhances community trust, and decreases corruption.
-Nevertheless, women remain chronically underrepresented in law enforcement across Asia and the Pacific.
+When women participate in policing – at all levels and in all roles – everyone benefits.
+Law enforcement and other security responses are more responsive to, and reflective of, communities.
+The meaningful participation of women in policing increases operational effectiveness, enhances community trust and decreases corruption.
+Despite this, women remain chronically underrepresented in policing across Asia and the Pacific.

 Report: Women in Law Enforcement in the ASEAN Region

-Research on Women in Law Enforcement in the ASEAN Region, by UN Women, UNODC and INTERPOL, has highlighted that women make an essential contribution to law enforcement in the ASEAN region, including increasing overall operational effectiveness, improving law enforcement responses to sexual and gender-based crimes, and enhancing perceptions of the legitimacy of law enforcement institutions, despite being underrepresented in law enforcement.
+The research highlighted how women make an essential contribution to law enforcement in the ASEAN region, including increasing overall operational effectiveness, improving law enforcement responses to sexual and gender-based crimes, and enhancing perceptions of the legitimacy of law enforcement institutions, despite being underrepresented in law enforcement.

-The Full Report, as well as a summary, and an animated video highlighting key findings, the recorded webinar of the launch and the press release are available through the links below:
+The full report, as well as a summary, animated video highlighting key findings, and recorded webinar of the launch are available below:

-Using a multidisciplinary approach to increase awareness of the importance of women in law enforcement in the ASEAN region, support community engagement, and facilitating discussion on the topic, UN Women, UNODC and INTERPOL, have worked with visual artists to create engaging content to highlight the positive impact of women in law enforcement.
+UN Women, UNODC and INTERPOL, worked with visual artists to highlight the positive impact of women in law enforcement.

 Photo: UN Women/Ploy Phutpheng